narenkram/steadfast-monorepo/readme.md

 # 🤝 Contributing

 Contributions are welcome!
 If you find any issues or want to add enhancements, feel free to submit a pull request.
+Please read our [contribution guidelines](contribute.md) before submitting your changes.
 By contributing to this project, you agree that your contributions will be licensed under the same license terms as the project.

 # ☕ Donate